pingswept/me30-website/content/logistics/projects.md

 ---
 # Projects

+# THE P4 DESCRIPTION IS NOT ACCURATE.
+THIS IS FROM LAST YEAR. #

+## Project #4: Build an intrepid robot that traverses the SEC

+### System requirements

+* On December 14th at 10:30 AM, your robot will be placed on the floor in the atrium near Blake.
+* Your robot must do three things in order in less than 15 minutes:
+  * High five an LA (target hand height 105.5-107 cm), seated conveniently nearby in the atrium
+  * Travel to Jason Rife's office.
+  * High five Jason Rife (target hand height 105.5-107 cm).
+* Your robot should not be tethered to a wall outlet (batteries will be available in Nolop).

+### Restrictions

+* You should not touch your robot during its adventures.
+This probably means that your robot should be remote controlled.
+* You should not use an RC car controller.
+This probably means that your robot should be controlled through wifi from a laptop or phone.
+* Your robot cannot fly.
+(We don't have the space to test drones safely, unfortunately.)
+* You cannot clear a path for the robot.
+This would include moving chairs, opening doors and the like.

+### Safe assumptions

+* The doors at the top of the stairs that lead to the ME department hallway will be propped open.
+* The atrium and hallways will be clear of chairs and similar obstacles.
+You will still need to traverse a variety of different surfaces.

+**Milestone 1: Build something that drives: Tuesday, December 7, 10:30 AM**

+* You should submit video documentation to Canvas and bring your something-that-drives to class.
+* Note: It would be a good idea to focus on making your robot drive effectively before you worry about any higher level mechanics or control through the internet.

+**Final due date: Thursday, December 14, 10:30 AM (last class)**

+* You should submit video documentation and code to Canvas and bring your robot to the atrium.

+### More details for project #4

+* If you need parts (like a sensor or a certain kind of motor), we're happy to order them for you.
+* See the [Raspberry Pi setup](http://andnowforelectronics.com/notes/pi-setup/) page to learn how to control your Pi via serial cable and the Internet.
+* See the [Servers and Clients](http://andnowforelectronics.com/notes/servers-and-clients/) page for resources on coding your Pi and Arduino to send and receive data through the Internet.
+* See the [client and server setup](http://andnowforelectronics.com/notes/demo-videos/#client-and-server-setup) demo video that walks through the code for Raspberry Pis and Arduinos as clients and servers
+* See the [Internet](http://andnowforelectronics.com/notes/internet/) page to find out how IP addresses work.

+### Teaming options for project #4

+Project 4 requires an internet-connected sensor that can send data in response to a request from an internet-connected actuator.
+Due to internet firewalls, this communication is only possible when either (1) both the sensor and actuator are on the same wireless network (i.e., Tufts_Wireless, or the same home wireless router), or (2) the sensor operator has access to change the firewall settings of their wireless router (specifically, the port forwarding settings).
+You may have heard of people doing this to run an Xbox; it's the same situation, but just one port.

+**Option 1 – Work by yourself**
+You’ll need to use both your Raspberry Pi and your Arduino, both connected to the same wireless network.
+With this approach, an individual student can satisfy the project requirement to include a sensor and an actuator that are not physically connected to each other and that communicate through the internet.

+**Option 2 – Work with a partner of your choice**
+For this set-up to be successful, one of the following statements should be true:
+* Both partners can access the Tufts campus network when testing and running your system, OR
+* at least one partner (who operates the sensor node) has access to change the firewall (port forwarding) settings on their home wireless router, OR
+* both partners are willing to work patiently with the ME 30 team on creating an encrypted tunnel through your firewall.

+Be sure to ask any potential partners about their wireless situation both before and after Thanksgiving.
+The project is due on Dec.
+1.

+**Option 3 – Work with a partner assigned to you by Kristen and Brandon** We’ll pool all the people who would like to be assigned a partner, and make optimal pairs based on your responses to the following questions about wireless network access.
+1)	Will you have access to the Tufts campus wireless network both before and after Thanksgiving?
+2)	Do you have access to change the firewall (port forwarding) settings of your home wireless router?

 ## Project #3: Build an electromechanical game

 Your task is to build a game with the following characteristics: